JustinHoyt/sdl_ios_guides/docs/Other SDL Features/Uploading Images/index.md

-# Uploading Graphics
+# Uploading Images

 !!!
 NOTE
-If you are looking to upload images for use in template graphics, soft buttons, or the menu, you can use the [ScreenManager](Displaying Information/Creating the User Interface).
+If you are looking to upload images for use in template graphics, soft buttons, or the menu, you can use the [ScreenManager](Displaying a User Interface/Text Images and Buttons).
 Other situations, such as VR help lists and turn by turn directions, are not currently covered by the `ScreenManager`.
 !!!

 You should be aware of these four things when using images in your SDL app: